emoore36/coinconverter/README.md

 For the Python implementation:
 - For a Mac OS, type `python Main.py <coins to convert>`.
 - For a Linux OS, type `python3 Main.py <coins to convert>`.

+## Issues
+- The hashing functionality of a `HashMap` might add unnecessary complexity.
+Considering using a different kind of ordered `Map` instead.